mdavidson9/docs.balsamiq.com/content/google-drive/drive-files.md

 {{% alert info %}}**Note:** If you give the other person read-only permission (i.e., "Can view") they will be able to view your mockups but not edit them.{{% /alert %}}

 Alternatively, you can export your mockups as PNG images or an interactive PDF and use sharing in Google Drive to allow others to view them.
-See the [section above](#exporting-your-mockups) for how to export to PNG or PDF.
+See the [Exporting Your Mockups](../exporting/) for how to export to PNG or PDF.

 Once you've shared your mockups with another person you can both work on them at the same time.
-See the [section above on collaborating](#collaborating-with-other-users-in-real-time) for details.
+See [Collaborating with Other Users in Real Time](../collaborating/) for details.

 * * *